Pavel418890/asyncio-learning/selectors.md

 #### devpoll
-Check that /dev/poll driver is open and re-write a new pollfd structure
+Check that /dev/poll driver is open and re-write a new pollfd structure in buffer

 #### epoll
-Check that epoll instance is still exists and opened. epoll_ctl sys call used with operation `EPOLL_CTL_MOD` and received fd and event bit mask. fd in the interest list will be updated.
+Check that epoll instance is still exists and opened. epoll_ctl sys call used with operation `EPOLL_CTL_MOD` and received fd and event bit mask. fds in the interest list will be updated.

 If some kind of error will be return on this step, then on python level